enigma-io/boundless/README.md

     - webpack: [babel-loader](https://github.com/babel/babel-loader)<br />
     `npm i --save-dev babel-loader`

-#### without a bundling system

-You can simply include the `dist/uikit-standalone.js` file in your project if desired.
-The components are automatically exported to `window.UIKit.<moduleName>`.
-They assume the presence of `window.React` and `window.ReactDOM`.

 ##### If you don't want to use Babel

-You can set up an alias for `enigma-uikit` to the `dist/uikit.js` file, which is already transpiled and ready for ES5 use.
+You can set up an alias for `enigma-uikit` to the `dist/uikit.min.js` file, which is already transpiled and ready for ES5 use.

 __Browserify (via [aliasify](https://github.com/benbria/aliasify)):__